Medicare in New Hampshire

 As mentioned, New Hampshire beneficiaries enrolled in Original Medicare have the option to enroll in a Medicare Part D Prescription Drug Plan (PDP) for help with prescription drug costs.
 These plans provide coverage that works alongside your Original Medicare coverage, and you’ll need to be enrolled in either Medicare Part A and/or Part B and live in the service area of a plan.
 Medicare Prescription Drug Plans are available from Medicare-approved private insurance companies in New Hampshire.

-Medigap (Medicare Supplement) plans are also offered by private insurance companies.
+Medigap (Medicare Supplement) insurance plans are also offered by private insurance companies.
 These plans help with certain out-of-pocket costs and work alongside your Original Medicare coverage.

 If you’re interested in getting coverage beyond Original Medicare, you may want to consider a Medicare Advantage plan in New Hampshire.
 As an alternative to the federally administered program, Medicare Advantage plans are offered by private insurance companies that contract with CMS and must provide at least the same level of coverage as Original Medicare (except for hospice care, which is paid by Medicare Part A).